-Mariners select Georgia starting pitcher Emerson Hancock with sixth pick in MLB draft
+Getting to know Mariners first-round draft pick Emerson Hancock

-The Mariners have added another power arm to their vastly improved farm system that already featured a wealth of pitching talent.
+The Mariners added another power arm to their vastly improved farm system that already featured a wealth of pitching talent.

 With the No. 6 overall pick in Wednesday’s Major League Baseball draft, the Mariners selected right-handed pitcher Emerson Hancock out of the University of Georgia.